drush-ops/drush/docs/dependency-injection.md

 createEarly() method
 ------------------
 :octicons-tag-24: 12.0+

-!!! tip
+Drush 12 supported a `createEarly()` method.
+This is deprecated and instead put a `#[CLI\Bootstrap(DrupalBootLevels::NONE)]` Attribute on the command class and inject dependencies via the usual `__construct()` and [AutowireTrait](https://github.com/drush-ops/drush/blob/13.x/src/Commands/AutowireTrait.php).

-    Drush 12 supported a createEarly() method.
-This is deprecated and instead put a `#[CLI\Bootstrap(DrupalBootLevels::NONE)]` Attribute on the command class and inject dependencies via the usual `__construct` with [AutowireTrait](https://github.com/drush-ops/drush/blob/13.x/src/Commands/AutowireTrait.php).
 Note also that Drush commands packaged with Drupal modules are not discovered until after Drupal bootstraps, and therefore cannot use `createEarly()`.
 This mechanism is only usable by PSR-4 discovered commands packaged with Composer projects that are *not* Drupal modules.

 Inflection